-Strategically positioned right next to the Dolmabahçe Palace, the administrative center of the Ottoman Empire during its final years, the mosque was intended to serve not only as a place of worship but also as a symbol of imperial power and modernity.
+Strategically positioned right next to the Dolmabahçe Palace, the administrative centre of the Ottoman Empire during its final years, the mosque was intended to serve as a place of worship and also as a symbol of imperial power and modernity.
 Its location was carefully chosen to impress all who arrived by sea, offering a stunning visual introduction to the magnificence of Istanbul.

 DOLMABAHCE MOSQUE